RichGuk/rich.grundy.io/src/blog/2024-02-14-creating-extra-modifier-keys.md

 ---

-I like to repurpose keys I never use, like caps lock, into additional modifier keys.
-Often referred to as Hyper or MEH keys.
+I like to repurpose keys I never use, such as caps lock, into additional modifier keys, often referred to as Hyper or MEH keys.
 On MacOS, you can achieve this using an app called [Karabiner].
 However, recently, I acquired a QMK firmware keyboard with VIA support.
 This allows me to customise it directly on the board.
 In this article, I'll cover both methods.

-I've often thought my keyboard usage is rather unique.
+I've often thought that my keyboard usage is rather unique.
 I rarely utilise function keys or media keys such as pause/play, and I have completely forsaken the numpad.
 Even my use of arrow keys has been replaced with `hjkl`.
 That's precisely why 60% keyboards are my jam!